Sustainability at Manila Water

 Nothing has come to our attention to suggest that the Report does not meet the requirements related to the Principle of Reliability.

-The majority of the performance disclosures verified through onsite and offsite verification, i.e. at the Head Office and sampled sites, and through desk reviews, were found to be fairly accurate, reliable, identifiable and traceable to the source.
+The majority of the performance disclosures verified through offsite verification, i.e. at the Head Office and sampled sites, and through desk reviews, were found to be fairly accurate, reliable, identifiable and traceable to the source.
 Considering the limited sampling, we did not detect any major errors related to data collection or aggregation.
 We also reviewed the calculations and related assumptions used for its suitability, taking into account the principle of Reliability.
 Some of the data inaccuracies identified during the verification process were found to be attributable to interpretation and aggregation errors.
 These identified errors were communicated, and the responses and corrections made to the reported data and information were reviewed.

 How much of all the information that has been identified as material to the organization and its stakeholders is reported.